rathodharsh395/ClassTestProject/README.md

-2. Create a Order class with the below private attributes orderNumber	  long orderDate  	  LocalDate orderAmount 	double
+2. Create a Order class with the below private attributes orderNumber	  long, orderDate  	  LocalDate, orderAmount 	double,

 Include getter and setter methods for all the above attributes.
 Create multiple Bean of Order

-Create a Customer class with the below private attributes customerId     	long contactDetails	AddressBook
+Create a Customer class with the below private attributes customerId     	long, contactDetails	AddressBook,
-List<Order>	    order
+List<Order>	    order,

 Include getter and setter methods for all the above attributes.